-- Access to the Archives is Free and wheelchair access is available throughout the public area (including the toilets).
+Access to the Archives is free and wheelchair access is available throughout the public area (including toilets).

-Staff are always on hand to assist and help with any queries you may have about our procedures or the records – never be afraid to ask!
+Our friendly staff are always on hand to assist and help with any queries you may have about our procedures or the records – never be afraid to ask!

-When accessing the records you will be asked to observe our record handling guidelines – this helps to minimise any potential damage to the records through mishandling.
+In order to protect our records from any potential damage, we would ask that you observe our handling guidelines – this helps to minimise any potential damage to the records through mishandling.

 Archives in the Community

-- talks to local groups and societies
+- Talks to local groups and societies.

-- advice on the storage and preservation of records that you care for
+- Advice on the storage and preservation of records that you care for.

-- workshops on various subjects
+- Workshops on various subjects.

-- work with schools, both teachers and students
+- Work with schools, both teachers and students.

-- exhibitions and displays
+- Exhibitions and displays.